 I was wrong.

-Just 2 hour bike ride along Manly-one of the most beautiful beaches of Sydney, I was doomed and gasping for air.
+Just 2 hour bike ride along Manly-one of the most beautiful beaches of the country, I was doomed and gasping for air.

 Minus the out of breath bit, last Saturday was such a productive and fun day as I got to hang out with awesome friends, enjoyed the breath-taking view (literally) of Manly beach and figured out some business philosophies (please excuse my attempt to sound elegant and intelligent) which are applicable for my current businesses as well as the many future businesses ,that currently are ideas in our heads and plans on paper.

 Remember sometimes we forget that some of the most simple things( bike riding for example) can be the ultimate source for success ( think: Newton and an apple that hit him on the head).

 As I have learned that a picture worth a thousand words, for your own entertainment, this post will contain heaps of pictures to prove my point that Australia really is a beautiful country and being Asian means you take pictures anywhere, anytime)

 This is a list of what I learned just by a day bike riding and I hope it will inform as well as entertain you about some awesome lessons in businesses and in life.

 The bike riding journey has really reconfirmed some of the clichés’ I believe in as an entrepreneur.
 They are cliché’ for a reason because they are so true, no other belief or definition can replace them.